Sustainable Trade Index 2020

 Published 27 October 2020

-The Sustainable Trade Index (or Hinrich Index) measures the capacity of 20 economies – including 19 in Asia, and the United States – to participate in international trade in a manner that supports the long-term domestic and global goals of economic growth, environmental protection, and better social equity.
-The Hinrich Index aims to stimulate meaningful discussions of the full range of considerations when advancing sustainable trade.
+The Sustainable Trade Index measures the capacity of 20 economies – including 19 in Asia, and the United States – to participate in international trade in a manner that supports the long-term domestic and global goals of economic growth, environmental protection, and better social equity.

 The Covid-19 pandemic has provided a stark and painful reminder of why the concept of sustainable trade is so critical.
 The Hinrich Foundation Sustainable Trade Index 2020, commissioned to the Economist Intelligence Unit (EIU), examines the role of sustainable trade for building back better in a post-pandemic world.
 It identifies four areas policymakers, business leaders and NGOs should address for more sustainable growth.